 IF YOU CHANGE YOUR BOOKING

 Lagrange shall do its best to satisfy your request for an alteration to a confirmed reservation.
-Any request for changes to be made must be in writing from the person who made the booking.
+Any request for changes to be made must be in writing from the person who made the booking or your travel agent.
 We are entitled however to charge a minimum amendment fee of £30 per booking for each alteration (e.g. change of Channel crossing or en route stop-over arrangements, addition or cancellation of passengers travelling) and any further cost we incur in making this alteration.
-Where your request for an alteration involves a cancellation followed by a new reservation (e.g. change of accommodation, residence, resort, departure dates (e.g. 1 week later or earlier)), a minimum charge of £30 or cancellation fees will apply.
+Where your request for an alteration involves a cancellation followed by a new reservation (e.g. change of accommodation, residence, resort, departure dates (e.g. 1 week later or earlier), a minimum charge of £30 or cancellation fees will apply.

 IF WE CHANGE OR CANCEL YOUR BOOKING

 Occasionally, we may have to make changes to or cancel your travel arrangements and we reserve the right to do so at any time.
-Most of these changes will be minor and we will advise you of them at the earliest possible date.
+However, we will not cancel your travel arrangements less than 8 weeks before your departure date, except for reasons of force majeure or failure by you to pay the final balance.
+Most of these changes will be minor and we will advise you or your travel agent of them at the earliest possible date.
 Examples of minor changes include changes of less than 12 hours to travel times, change of accommodation to another of the same standard.

 CHANGE TO YOUR HOLIDAY